 Step-by-step directions

-2. Divide batter it into evenly into three mixing bowls (a digital kitchen scale makes this job a snap!) and add different amounts of Kool-Aid to so you can have a light, medium and dark color.
+- Dye the batter.
+Using a kitchen scale, divide the batter evenly into three mixing bowls.
+Add different amounts of Kool-Aid to so you can have a light, medium and dark color.

-5. The remaining frosting I divided into 3 bowls and created 3 gradient colors, adding Kool-Aid to get the same effect.
-I then added rings of colored frosting over the white frosting using an icing spatula, starting with the dark frosting on the bottom and the light frosting on the top of the side of the cake.
+- Dye the frosting.
+Divide the remaining frosting into 3 bowls, adding different amounts of Kool-Aid to get three shades.
+Add rings of colored frosting over the white frosting using an icing spatula, starting with the dark frosting on the bottom and the lightest on the top of the side of the cake.

 Can I make kool aid cupcakes?